Eldfin/SLIFOX/README.md

 - `image_peaks_mask`: np.ndarray (n, m, max_peaks, p)
     The mask defining which of the p-measurements corresponds to one of the peaks.
     The first two dimensions are the image dimensions.
+- `image_peak_pairs`: np.ndarray (n, m, np.ceil(max_peaks / 2), 2)
+    The peak pairs for every pixel, where the fourth dimension contains both peak numbers of a pair (e.g. [1, 3], which means peak 1 and peak 3 is paired), and the third dimension is the number of the peak pair (up to 3 peak-pairs for 6 peaks).
+    The first two dimensions are the image dimensions.
+    If image_peak_pairs is None, only_peaks_count is set to 2.
 - `distribution`: string ("wrapped_cauchy", "von_mises", or "wrapped_laplace")
     The name of the distribution.
 - `amplitude_threshold`: float